php-censor/php-censor-deployer-plugin/README.md

 Simple plugin for [Deployer](http://deployer.org)

+# Installation

+First of all - `composer require ket4yii/phpcensor-deployer-plugin`

 # How to use

 Keyword of this plugin is simple.
 It means that you just need to define branch